imn167/BayLumPlus/README.md

 The development of **BayLum** received a state financial support managed by the Agence Nationale de la Recherche (France) through the program *Investissements d’avenir* (ref.
 ANR-10-LABX-52) between 2015 and 2018.

+The development of **BayLumPlus** received a european financial support by the European Research Center ERC through the grant QuinaWorld.